 Guest Numbers & Occupancy

-Higher occupancy rates mean more guest-nights and greater liability exposure.
-Properties with high average occupancy face more claims potential than those with lower usage.
-Annual revenue and guest volumes are key pricing factors.
+Higher annual occupancy rates translate to more guest-nights and correspondingly greater liability exposure.
+Properties with consistently high average occupancy generate more claims potential than those with lower utilisation.
+Annual revenue and guest volumes are critical pricing inputs.

 📋